CourseReps/ECEN452-SP18/Students/StevenYeh/Lab11/README.md

 Procedure:<br>
 Before measuring the characteristics of the material, a calibration adjustment should be implemented to improve the estimation precision.
 There are lots of methods can be used to do the free space calibration such as the TRM, TRL or GRL(Gated Line Reflect).
 In this work, we would use GRL to calibrate the VNA.
 First, a normal coaxial line calibration at each port should be implemented such as the load, short and through.
 Second, a metal plate with known thickness place between the two horn antennas and measure the S11 parameters in time domain.
-Third, measure the free space S11 parameters.<br>
+Third, measure the free space through S21 parameters.
+To implement the GRL calibration, two free space standards are needed to correctly estimate the measurement errors.<br>